Nuelin Syrup (Theophylline)

 Primary Uses

-Nuelin Syrup is used to treat asthma and other conditions that make breathing difficult.
-It also helps prevent asthma attacks from occurring.
+It is primarily used to treat asthma and other conditions that cause breathing difficulties, and it helps prevent asthma attacks.

 How It Works